• Skip to main content

 On the underside of a mushroom cap is a surface called the hymenium, where the fungus produces its spores.
 These spores are formed in special organs, spore sacs (asci), or small club-shaped cells called basidia.

-The hymenium is often protected by a thin sheath called gills.
+On a immature muschroom, the hymenium is protected by a thin sheath called veil.
 In fungi such as mushrooms and fly agarics, remnants of this hymenium can be seen as a ring around the stem.
 This ring is formed when the mushroom cap opens and ruptures the hymenium.

 Different fungi have different ways of spreading their spores.
 Some mushrooms and bracket fungi use small tubes on the underside of their caps.
 These tubes create large surfaces for the spores to spread into the air.

-Other fungi, such as champignons and gilled mushrooms, have lamellae, a thin, blade-like structure under the cap.
-These lamellae also provide an effective surface for spreading spores.
-In fact, the shape of the lamellae – which can be downward-pointing, urn-shaped or straight – is often used to characterise fungi.
+Other fungi, such as champignons and gilled mushrooms, have gills, a thin, blade-like structure under the cap.
+These gills (lamellae) also provide an effective surface for spreading spores.
+In fact, the shape of the gills – which can be downward-pointing, urn-shaped or straight – is often used to characterise fungi.

 Once the spores are ready, they spread to new locations.
 They are very resilient and can survive long under challenging conditions.
 Spores can spread in several ways, but most often by wind.
 However, some fungi cooperate with animals that assist in transporting the spores further.